 Braulio Colón is an experienced non-profit executive and education system-change strategist.
-His leadership experience has focused on Florida state-based programmatic and policy development work at the state agency, university, community-based, and philanthropic levels.
+His over 20 years of leadership experience has focused on Florida state-based programmatic and policy development work at the state agency, university, community-based, and philanthropic levels.

-Today, Braulio serves on the governing board of the USF Alumni Association as Chair-elect, and serves in an advisory capacity as member of Florida Philanthropic Network’s Education Affinity Group, member of LEAP Tampa Bay’s Leadership Council, and member of Tampa Bay Partnership’s Racial Equity Advisory Group.
+Braulio serves on the governing boards of the USF Alumni Association, USF Foundation, and the Florida PTA.
+He also serves in an advisory capacity as member of the Florida Philanthropic Network Education Funders Group, LEAP Tampa Bay Leadership Council, and the UCF Center for Community Schools.

 He’s a two-time graduate from University of South Florida, earning a Bachelor of Arts in Mass Communications, a Bachelor of Arts in Africana Studies, before earning a Master of Arts in Public Administration.
 More recently, he earned a Certificate in Executive Leadership from Cornell University.